Professional Croatian Translation Services

 The Croatian language – our translator’s viewpoint

-We asked one of our professional Croatian translators to tell us something about her language.
+We asked one of our professional Croatian translation specialists to tell us something about her language.
 She studied it at university and has worked with it professionally for 18 years.
 Here is what she told us.

 What special challenges do you face when you translate or interpret Croatian?